harryho/blog-hugo/content/_index.md

-﻿+++
-tags = ["shell","c","c++","go","java"]
++++
-date = "2017-02-15T14:53:12+11:00"
+date = "2015-11-06T16:43:12+11:00"
 title = "_index"

 +++

 >  This article had been posted on my old WordPress blog for ages.
-I moved it here, because the blog site has been shut down.
+I moved it here, because the old one has been shut down.
 I was tired to manage the WordPress.
-To manage blog site is not a piece of work, but sharing these tricks and techies on the internet is good for the people working around me.
+To manage blog site is not a piece of work, but sharing these tricks and techies online is good for myself and people to solve the problem, which has been solved before.
 After I try hugo, it make me feel fun to blog again.
-So I created a blog site on Github pages, and wrote a blog about [Create a blog on GitHub](https://harryho.github.io/).
+So I created a blog site on Github Pages, and I wrote a blog: [Create a blog on GitHub Pages](https://harryho.github.io/blog/create-a-blog-on-github-pages) to show you how I did it on my Windows machine.
 You can follow the instruction and give a go.

-The content has been updated with more latest information.
+> I leave the `Hello World` article on home page to make my blog not too boring.
+Many posts are just technical stuff, tricks, solutions, so I want the home page a bit fun.

 ```
 Dutch : "Hello wereld",